noahbclarkson/Auto-Tune/README.md

   #### What is Auto-Tune API

-Auto-Tune API is the API Auto-Tune connects to, in order to automatically calculate price data and more.
-In other words, it is the server that is the backbone of the dynamic pricing-model that powers Auto-Tune.
+Auto-Tune API is the API Auto-Tune connects to in order to start the server.
+The pricing mechanism is now local.
+It will be used in the future to perform many tasks.
+You still need an API key, for every version of Auto-Tune.

   #### How to get an Auto-Tune API key

+Auto-Tune API key's are free.
 To get an Auto-Tune API key please open a ticket on our discord:

 [![Discord](https://img.shields.io/discord/748222485975269508.svg?label=&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/bNVVPe5).